bellones/breakingnews/README.md

-# Android SDK - Mobile API Integration Guide
+# iOS SDK - Mobile API Integration Guide

 ## Overview

-The Uplink Android SDK integrates with the Mobile API backend to provide developer authentication, Passpoint profile management, event tracking, and server event polling.
+The Uplink iOS SDK integrates with the Mobile API backend to provide developer authentication, Passpoint profile management, event tracking, and server event polling.
 This guide covers the API integration, authentication flow, and usage examples.

 ## Table of Contents